Revaz-Goguadze/i3-dots/README.md

 Enjoy your beautifully configured i3 Arch Linux setup!
 If you have any questions or suggestions, please don't hesitate to reach out. 🚀

-Make sure to replace `"yourusername"` with your actual GitHub username or the relevant repository URL.

-You can also add more sections or information as needed to make your README.md more informative and personalized.